ZJLAB-AMMI/Restormer-Plus/README.md

-# Restormer-Plus for Real World Image Deraining: One State-of-the-Art to the GT-RAIN Challenge (CVPR 2023 UG2+ Track 3)
+# Restormer-Plus for Real World Image Deraining: One State-of-the-Art Solution to the GT-RAIN Challenge (CVPR 2023 UG2+ Track 3)
-Chaochao Zheng, Luping Wang, Bin Liu
+This is the Python code used to implement the Restormer-Plus method as described in the technical report:

-Research Center for Applied Mathematics and Machine Intelligence
+[**Restormer-Plus for Real World Image Deraining: One State-of-the-Art Solution to the GT-RAIN Challenge (CVPR 2023 UG2+ Track 3)**

-Zhejiang Lab, Hangzhou 311121, China
+Chaochao Zheng, Luping Wang, Bin Liu](https://arxiv.org/abs/2305.05454)

 [//]: # (## Technical Report Link)